Continuing Criminal Enterprise Statute

-The sentence for a first CCE conviction is a mandatory minimum of twenty years' imprisonment (with a maximum of life imprisonment), a fine of not more than $2 million, and the forfeiture of profits and any interest in the enterprise.
+The sentence for a first CCE conviction is a mandatory minimum of twenty years imprisonment (with a maximum of life imprisonment), a fine of not more than $2 million, and the forfeiture of profits and any interest in the enterprise.
 Under the so-called "super kingpin" provision added as subsection (b) to the CCE statute in 1984, a person convicted of being a "principal" administrator, organizer, or leader of a criminal enterprise that either involves a large amount of narcotics (at least 300 times the quantity that would trigger a five-year mandatory-minimum sentence for possession) or generates a large amount of money (at least $10 million in gross receipts during a single year) must serve a mandatory life sentence.
 Anyone engaging in a continuing criminal enterprise who intentionally kills a person or causes an intentional killing may be sentenced to death.
 Probation, parole, and suspension of the sentence are prohibited.

 Famous cases

+Newtowne Gang

+In 1992, several members of a drug trafficking syndicate, known as the Newtowne Gang, committed a series of multiple murders in Richmond, Virginia in furtherance of the syndicate's growing influence in the area.
+A total of 11 people, including members of the gang's rival syndicates, were killed.

+The gang's key members – Corey Johnson, Richard Tipton and James H. Roane Jr. – were arrested and charged under the federal drug laws for committing murders in furtherance of a continuing criminal enterprise, an offence that carried the death penalty.
+Several other members implicated in the murders were also charged.

+In the end, Johnson was sentenced to death and executed by lethal injection on January 14, 2021, for seven counts of murder.
+Roane and Tipton were also condemned to federal death row but subsequently had their death sentences commuted to life without parole by then President Joe Biden on December 23, 2024.
+Several others were also given varying custodial sentences for their differing roles in the slayings.